-This trend has been furthered by gradual increases in the cost-effectiveness of renewable and energy efficiency technologies.
-Both DSM and renewable energy development raise issues that will require careful balancing of values by utility regulators.
-Aesthetic and wildlife impacts, for instance, are common concerns in mountainous terrain, but wind turbines are most effective when located on ridgelines, while advancing DSM program delivery will require resolution of questions about regulation, funding, and delivery modes.

-- 7. Transmission is key to wholesale trade in electric power.
+- 6. For reasons of energy independence, long-term cost savings and price stability, and climate change concerns, DSM and renewable energy policies have come to the fore.
+This trend has been furthered by ongoing R&D and steady increases in the capability, consumer acceptance and cost-effectiveness of renewable and energy-efficiency technologies.
+A recent driver of energy-efficiency R&D has been a sharp increase in interest by the armed services regarding energy efficiency and renewables, both for US bases and for deployed troops, planes, and ships.
+Such trail blazing by the military has a history of engaging private R&D leading to economies of scale, rapid technological advances, and commercialization for civilian use.
+120 R&D aside, regulators can be confident that expansion of DSM programs is not going to hit a "wall" and exhaust the available potential.
+121 However, utility DSM and renewable energy development raise issues that will require careful balancing of values by utility regulators.
+Aesthetic and wildlife impacts, for instance, are common concerns in mountainous terrain, but wind turbines are most effective when located on ridgelines.
+Advancing DSM program delivery will require resolution of questions about regulation, funding, and delivery modes. - 7.
+Transmission is key to wholesale trade in electric power.
 The wholesale cost of electricity in some regions is high because less expensive power cannot be transmitted to those locations.
 There are also concerns about the regulatory and permitting challenges of building new transmission across multiple jurisdictions.
 The Energy Policy Act of 2005 granted FERC authority to issue permits, preemptive of state law, to entities seeking to build transmission lines used for interstate commerce if they are located in corridors designated by the U.S. Department of Energy (DOE) as being "in the National Interest."
-The FERC permit is available if a state commission has withheld approval, delayed approval for more than a year or lacks authority to grant approval.
+The FERC permit is available if a state commission has withheld approval, delayed approval for more than a year, or lacks authority to grant approval.
 Commissions of states in such corridors will face challenges in protecting the interests of their states. - 8.
 All fossil fuel resources (gas, coal, and oil) make significant direct contributions to the total carbon output of society, which increasingly appears to be the largest challenge humanity has ever faced.
-Other technologies (including nuclear resources) contribute to the overall carbon footprint of society through indirect uses of fossil fuel (this includes the nuclear industry in the mining, processing, and transportation of uranium fuel and waste).
-Regulators will need to consider whether and how those concerns should guide choices between different types of generation and DSM investment. - 9.
-Several technologies under the heading of the "smart grid" are beginning to affect state regulation of transmission and distribution.
-The term "smart grid" encompasses four components: advanced metering infrastructure (AMI), automated distribution operation (ADO), automated transmission operation (ATO) and automated asset management (AAM).
-Each of these intends to further automate one portion of the grid, respectively customer metering, distribution facilities, transmission facilities, and maintenance of equipment.
-The National Association of Regulatory Utility Commissioners (NARUC) and FERC have established a collaboration to develop and promote smart grid technologies.
-The U.S. (DOE) is also active in this field.
-Benefits claimed for the "smart grid" are improvements in economy and reliability.
-"Smart grid" costs, in relation to proposed benefits, are a concern.
-DOE itself states that implementing a smart grid will be a "colossal task."
+Other technologies (including nuclear resources) contribute to the overall carbon footprint of society through indirect uses of fossil fuel (this includes the nuclear industry in the mining, processing, and transportation of uranium fuel and